 The condensed consolidated financial statements included for the quarterly periods ended March 31, 2012 and 2011 in this prospectus have been prepared in accordance with SEC instructions to Quarterly Reports on Form 10-Q. Accordingly, the condensed consolidated financial statements presented elsewhere in this prospectus for the quarterly periods ended March 31, 2012 and 2011 and discussed below are unaudited and do not contain all the information required by U.S. GAAP to be included in a full set of financial statements.
 In the opinion of management, all material adjustments necessary to present fairly the results of operations for the quarterly periods ended March 31, 2012 and 2011 have been included in this prospectus.
 All such adjustments are of a normal recurring nature.
-The results of operations for interim periods are not necessarily indicative of the results of operations for the entire year.
+The results of operations for the entire year.